learn-co-students/backbone-shopping-cart-bk-003/README.md

 #### Custom Methods

-Let's make a method in our JonasTicketVendor class that will add a band to the `openers` array.
-Well we'd have to fetch the array using the `.get()` function and save the array as a variable.
-We can push the band name into this temporary variable, the use the `set()` function to permanently change our instance of our model:
+Let's make a method in our `JonasTicketVendor` class that will add a band to the `openers` array.
+We'll have to fetch the array using the `.get()` function and save the array as a variable.
+We can push the band name into this temporary variable, then use the `set()` function to permanently change our instance of our model:

 ```javascript
 JonasTicketVendor = Backbone.Model.extend({